hasnathkalam/msba212-reddit-assignment/README.md

 | **domain** | Domain of any linked content (e.g., youtube.com, netflix.com). |
 | **search_query** | The search term used to collect the post (e.g., “Netflix Originals”). |

-All text is encoded in UTF-8 and stored in CSV format, ensuring compatibility witS
+All text is encoded in UTF-8 and stored in CSV format, ensuring compatibility.

-## This dataset serves as a foundation for further analytics tasks such as:
+## This dataset may serve as a dataset for further analytics tasks such as:
 - Sentiment and polarity classification using NLP models.
 - Topic modeling using LDA or LSA.
 - Trend tracking of Netflix discussions over time.
 - Cross-subreddit comparison of engagement and sentiment levels.

+## Concluding Remarks

+This project highlights how social media data can be systematically collected, cleaned, and prepared for analytics using ethical and secure methods.
+The use of the `.env` file ensures confidentiality of API credentials.
+The resulting `reddit_data.csv` provides a structured foundation for further natural language processing, such as sentiment analysis or trend detection.